FAQs (Frequently Asked Questions)

 Report problems to a committee member.
 We have a child and vulnerable adults protection policy, printed copy is available on request, which documents the actions to be taken if an incident is reported or observed.

 Because of the nature of the club, accidents and injuries are possible.
 We do our best to ensure a safe environment, but there is a risk.
 We have risk assessments in place.
 Coaches have first aid qualifications and kits.
 The club has a first aid kit as do the venues we use.

 6. What should I wear and bring with me?

 Wear comfortable loose fitting trousers and t-shirts.
 Sports trainers with good support.
 Shin pads are recommended for some sports.
 Bring a drink of water in a sports bottle - avoid juice/fizzy drinks.
 No jewellery, watches etc that could be damaged or cause injury if caught up, or catch other people in close contact.

 7. Who runs the club?

-The club is run by a small group of parents.
+The club is run by a small group of parents and volunteers.

 8. Where does the club get its funding?